cseljatib/cseljatib.github.io2/mentors.md

 ---
 * [Brian Dennis](https://www.uidaho.edu/cnr/faculty/dennis) (Retired), Professor of Statistical Ecology at the University of Idaho, USA.
 Professor Dennis' motivated me for shifting from the MS program in forestry to the statistical one.
 A decision that undeniably changes my academic career.
 ---
-* Patricio Nuñéz, Professor of Silviculture at the Universidad de La Frontera, Chile.
+* Patricio Núñez, Professor of Silviculture at the Universidad de La Frontera, Chile.
 Professor Nunhez taught me to apply quantitative methods for silviculture and forest ecology.

 <!-- ### Footer